S563096/assignment2-Mannam/README.md

 |Germany| famous for cultural beauty and beer| 15 |
 |Finland| happiest country in the world| 15 |
 |Canada| It's a place of land where people leave independently| 15 |

+---

+## Funny quotes

+> Even in hard times there's a possibility to have fun. - *james*

+> Live for today and let tomorrow come later. - *priya*